 This vintage manifests the characteristics, which have made School House unique among North American Pinot Noirs.

-Varietal Pinot Noir Winemaking Notes In September of 2013 we harvested nearly 10 tons of Pinot Noir, with a sugar/brix of 24.9.
-The crop was fermented in open-top bins after a destemming.
-The young wine was then aged in new French oak cooperage for 18months.
+In September of 2016 we harvested nearly 4 tons of Pinot Noir, with a sugar/brix of 23.6°.
+The crop was fermented in open-top bins after a de-stemming.
+The young wine was then aged in new French oak cooperage for 11 months.

-We find the wonderful dried fruit flavors of cherries and the earthy—mushroomy—aromas and tastes evoke a classic French style Pinot Noir.
-This particular vintage is forward and on the palate and lingers with a rich, long finish.
+Tasting Notes We find the wonderful dried fruit flavors of cherries along with earth, forest floor & mushrooms.
+Aromas and tastes that evoke a classic French style Pinot Noir.
+This particular vintage shows great balance on the palate and lingers with a rich, long finish.
 Please note: the wine does benefit from being opened up to an hour before drinking, so that the wonderful, very special Pinot Noir ‘nose’ develops; since we do not filter or fine the wine it does throw some sediment, which we take as a mark of its quality.
 It should age beautifully.
+287 cases were produced.